Early childhood

 There is no automatic access to third level education in Universities and Colleges, or to non-vocational further education courses such as post-leaving certificate courses.
 Protection applicants can access third level education and non-vocational further education if they can cover the costs of the fees, get the fees waived or access private grants or scholarships.

 In order to ameliorate the hardship associated with the high fees, which place third level education beyond the reach of many young people in the Direct Provision system, a pilot support scheme was introduced in September 2015, following the publication of the Working Group Report on the Protection Process.
 The scheme provided support in line with the Student Grant Scheme to eligible school leavers who were in the international protection system (other than those at the deportation order stage) and who were either: asylum applicants; subsidiary protection applicants; or leave to remain applicants.
 The eligibility requirements were stringent and meant that the vast majority of students did not satisfy the conditions set by the Department of Education.
-As a result, uptake had been very low, despite clear interest in further and higher education.[7]
-Concerns were raised that the pilot scheme was so restrictive in nature that it may be very difficult to access.[8]
+As a result, uptake was very low, despite clear interest in further and higher education.[9]
+Concerns were raised that the pilot scheme was so restrictive in nature that it may be very difficult to access.[10]
 Most notably, in this respect, was the requirement that the applicant must have spent five years in the Irish education system.
-The Irish Refugee Council recommended that the criteria be amended to reduce the five-year requirement.[9]
-The Irish Human Rights and Equality Commission (IHREC) also recommended that the pilot support scheme for free fees be altered to remove the criterion of five years as this presents for many an insurmountable barrier to accessing affordable third-level education.[10]
+The Irish Refugee Council recommended that the criteria be amended to reduce the five-year requirement.[11]
+The Irish Human Rights and Equality Commission (IHREC) also recommended that the pilot support scheme for free fees be altered to remove the criterion of five years as this presents for many an insurmountable barrier to accessing affordable third-level education.[12]

-On 10 August 2020, the Department of Further and Higher Education announced significant changes to the student support scheme for asylum seekers.
+On 10 August 2020, the Department of Further and Higher Education announced significant changes to the student support scheme for asylum applicants.
 Prospective applicants are no longer required to have completed the Leaving Certificate examination or have attended an Irish school for three years.
-Applicants are required to have been accepted on an approved third level course, to have been in the protection process for a combined period of three years and to have been resident in the State for a combined period of three years as of 31 August 2020.[11]
+Applicants are required to have been accepted on an approved third level course, to have been in the protection process for a combined period of three years and to have been resident in the State for a combined period of three years as of 31 August 2020.[13]
+In August 2021, it was announced that the Student Support Scheme would be expanded to include allow postgraduate applications for the 2021 to 2022 academic year.[14]

+As of August 2021, there had been a total of 187 applications to the Student Support Scheme since its inception in 2015, with 51 applicants qualifying for support.[15]
 A total of 108 applications were received under the Student Support Scheme in 2020, with 40 applicants qualifying for support.
 This was a fivefold increase in the number of applications, when compared to 2019.
-The successful applicants in 2020 were engaged in a range of studies, including nursing and healthcare, science, IT, engineering and business.[14]
+The successful applicants in 2020 were engaged in a range of studies, including nursing and healthcare, science, IT, engineering and business.[16]

 In 2022, the Student Support Scheme was re-named ‘the International Protection Student Scheme’ Funding pursuant to the scheme is now administered by SUSI (Student Universal Support Ireland), as opposed to the Department of Further and Higher Education, Research, Innovation and Science.
-Additionally, the three-year residency requirement is no longer considered as commencing on the 31st of August 2019, but rather the day prior to the course start date.[15]
-Data in respect of the number of applications to the scheme for 2022 was not available at the time of updating.
+Additionally, the three-year residency requirement is no longer considered as commencing on the 31st of August 2019, but rather the day prior to the course start date.[17]

 Basic instruction on English and computer skills are offered to residents of some Direct Provision centres.
 Universities have some flexibility on whether to charge refugees third level non-EU fees or EU fees.
 Both are expensive but non-EU fees are much more expensive.
 This makes accessing third level education prohibitive for the majority of protection applicants.

 A number of Irish Universities have taken steps to improve access for protection applicants.
 A total of seven out of the eight Irish universities offered full-time scholarships.
-9 of the 11 institutes of technology also offer scholarships or access support.[16]
+9 of the 11 institutes of technology also offer scholarships or access support.[19]
 The Irish Refugee Council’s Education Fund, using donations from members of the public, makes grants to support access to higher education.
-In the academic year 2022-2023, the Education Fund supported 67 students to gain access to third level education with an average award of €650 per student.[17]
+In the academic year 2023-2024, the Education Fund supported 78 students to gain access to third level education with an average award of €500 per student.[20]
+In the academic year 2024-2025, the Irish Refugee Council Education Fund received a total of 409 applications, a 36% increase in applications on the previous year.
+88 students were supported under the fund.[21]

 [2] Regulation 17 Reception Conditions Regulations 2018.